Chicken tikka masala

-Chicken tikka masala is a dish consisting of roasted marinated chicken chunks (chicken tikka) in a spiced sauce.
+Chicken tikka masala is a dish consisting of roasted marinated chicken pieces (chicken tikka) in a spiced sauce (masala).
 The sauce is usually creamy and orange-coloured.
-The dish was popularised by cooks from India living in Great Britain and is offered at restaurants around the world.
+The origins of the dish are debated, with many believing it was created by South Asian cooks in Britain.
+It is offered at restaurants around the world and is similar to butter chicken.

 Composition

-Chicken tikka masala is composed of chicken tikka, boneless chunks of chicken marinated in spices and yogurt that are roasted in an oven, served in a creamy sauce.
+Chicken tikka masala is composed of chicken tikka, boneless chunks of chicken marinated in spices and yoghurt that are roasted in an oven, served in a creamy sauce.
 A tomato and coriander sauce is common, but no recipe for chicken tikka masala is standard; a survey found that of 48 different recipes, the only common ingredient was chicken.
-The sauce usually includes tomatoes (frequently as purée), cream, coconut cream and a masala spice mix.
-The sauce and chicken pieces may be coloured orange using foodstuffs such as turmeric, paprika, tomato purée or with food dye.

 Chicken tikka masala is similar to butter chicken, both in the method of creation and appearance.

 Origins

-The origin of the dish is not certain, but many sources attribute it to the South Asian community in Great Britain; some sources also cite Glasgow as the city of origin.
+The origin of chicken tikka masala is not certain, but many sources attribute it to the South Asian community in Great Britain.

 Chicken tikka masala may derive from butter chicken, a popular dish in the northern Indian subcontinent.
 The Multicultural Handbook of Food, Nutrition and Dietetics credits its creation to Bangladeshi migrant chefs in Britain in the 1960s.
 They developed and served a number of new inauthentic "Indian" dishes, including chicken tikka masala.

-Historians of ethnic food Peter and Colleen Grove discuss multiple claims regarding the origin of chicken tikka masala, concluding that the dish "was most certainly invented in Britain, probably by a Bangladeshi chef."
-They suggest that "the shape of things to come may have been a recipe for Shahi Chicken Masala in Mrs Balbir Singh’s Indian Cookery published in 1961."
+The historians of ethnic food Peter and Colleen Grove discuss multiple claims regarding the origin of chicken tikka masala, concluding that the dish "was most certainly invented in Britain, probably by a Bangladeshi chef."
+They suggest that "the shape of things to come may have been a recipe for Shahi Chicken Masala in Mrs Balbir Singh's Indian Cookery published in 1961."

-Another explanation claims that it originated in a restaurant in Glasgow, Scotland.
+Another claim is that it originated in a restaurant in Glasgow, Scotland.
 This version recounts how a British Pakistani chef, Ali Ahmed Aslam, proprietor of a restaurant in Glasgow, invented chicken tikka masala by improvising a sauce made from a tin of condensed tomato soup, and spices.
-Peter Grove challenged any claim that Aslam was the creator of the dish as it had already existed for several years before.
+Peter Grove challenged any claim that Aslam was the creator of the dish on grounds that the dish was known to exist several years before his restaurant opened.